ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

   }
   ```

-## Using an action sequence and a change trigger to process a document from a Cloudant database
+## Using an Action sequence and a change Trigger to process a document from a Cloudant database
 {: #openwhisk_catalog_cloudant_read_change notoc}

-You can use an action sequence in a rule to fetch and process the document that is associated with a Cloudant change event.
+You can use an Action sequence in a Rule to fetch and process the document that is associated with a Cloudant change event.

-Sample code of an action that handles a document:
+Sample code of an Action that handles a document:
 ```javascript
 function main(doc){
   return { "isWalter:" : doc.name === "Walter White"};
 }
 ```

-Create the action to process the document from Cloudant:
+Create the Action to process the document from Cloudant:
 ```
 wsk action create myAction myAction.js
 ```
 {: pre}

-To read a document from the database, you can use the `read` action from the Cloudant package.
+To read a document from the database, you can use the `read` Action from the Cloudant package.
-The `read` action can be composed with `myAction` to create an action sequence.
+The `read` Action can be composed with `myAction` to create an Action sequence.
 ```
 wsk action create sequenceAction --sequence /_/myCloudant/read,myAction
 ```
 {: pre}

-The action `sequenceAction` can be used in a rule that activates the action on new Cloudant trigger events.
+The Action `sequenceAction` can be used in a Rule that activates the Action on new Cloudant Trigger events.
 ```
 wsk rule create myRule myCloudantTrigger sequenceAction
 ```
 {: pre}

-**Note** The Cloudant `changes` trigger used to support the parameter `includeDoc` which is not longer supported.
+**Note** The Cloudant `changes` Trigger used to support the parameter `includeDoc` which is not longer supported.
   You can recreate triggers previously created with `includeDoc`.
-Follow these steps to recreate the trigger:
+Follow these steps to recreate the Trigger:
   ```
   wsk trigger delete myCloudantTrigger
   ```